wallarm/product-documentation/docs/latest/about-wallarm/subscription-plans.md

 * The trial period is free.
 * The trial period lasts 14 days.
-* Wallarm trial provides the maximum set of modules and features that can be included in the API Security [plan](#subscription-plans).
+* Wallarm trial provides the maximum set of modules and features that can be included in the WAAP [plan](#subscription-plans).
 * The trial period can be extended for 14 days more only once.

     The trial period can be extended in the Wallarm Console → **Settings** → **Subscriptions** section and via the button from the email notifying about the end of the trial period.
 The email is sent only to users with the [role **Administrator** and **Global Administrator**](../user-guides/settings/users.md#user-roles).